odoo/documentation/accounting/localizations/mexico.rst

 1. **Partner bank** Bank account which the payment will be wired from, if set in the partner (customer) then this will be set automatically by default.
-2. **Payment Term** This field is the one that will set the value PPD (Pago en parcialidades from its meaning in spanish) or PUE (Pago en una sola exibición from it meanin in spanish), if any payement term before last day of current month or with more than one line of payments term then it will be PPD if only one line and imediate payment it will be PUE (*tip: rename the originals with text PPD or PUE to help functionally your users*). |Payment term|
+2. **Payment Term** This field is the one that will set the value PPD (Pago en parcialidades from its meaning in spanish) or PUE (Pago en una sola exibición from it meaning in spanish), if any payment term before last day of current month or with more than one line of payments term then it will be PPD if only one line and imediate payment it will be PUE (*tip: rename the originals with text PPD or PUE to help functionally your users*). |Payment term|
 3. **Payment Way** This is required by mexican law, in order to clarify how you are expecting the invoice will be paid, the functional decision